antonioii/Js-timer-countdown/README.md

 * I considered adding a countdown/stopwatch timer toggle, but it'd not meet original requirements.
 A boolean control variable could be created and passed as a condition in the start() method in order to build such feature.

+## Possible future updates:

+* Button to translate instructions.
+* Make a button to able/disable the alarm sound (especially in order to make the sound plays properly in all iOS systems which, by default, block non pre-approved sound plays).
+* An alternative approach to the above could be to play and pause a mute sound on page load using a touch event, then assign an alarm sound to it which will play when the timer reaches zero.